jonathan-bucher/dynamic-stochastic-models/README.md

 5. **Probability of Recession**

-Modelled Federal Reserve weekly economic index data as a time series, again using Markov processes to simulate future economic trends, and determine the likelihood of a recession as severe as that seen in Covid.
+Modelled Federal Reserve weekly economic index data as a time series, using Markov processes to simulate future economic trends, and determine the likelihood of a recession as severe as that seen in Covid.